This post contains affiliate links, you can see my disclosure policy here

 We’re bombarded, especially at this time of year, with “Back to School” sales, memes, and questions.

 “How long of a break do you take”?

 “Do you follow the school calendar”?

 Most people ask these questions because they genuinely believe children will only learn when forced during those 180 days of school.
 They can’t imagine that children possess any innate curiosity.
-Worst of all, they believe we must measure them incessantly to determine whether they are learning what they “should” and believe that an A is a real determinant of a child’s intelligence.

 As homeschoolers, we are all striving for something better.
 We all have different ideas of how to get there.
 Our goals may be unique, but we are all focused on providing our children with an individualized education.